the-craft-beer-foundation/white-paper/README.md

 The Brew platform's recognition and reward system will calculate a score based on a fixed threshold value (based on purchases at a craft brewery, venue or event) and a bounded score (based on recommendations).
 A summary of user behaviour will be recorded and payments made on the basis of scores.

+**Note:** A fully distributed ledger is desirable, both for public accountability and to address any scalability concerns.
+We may be able to leverage a third-party open source Ethereum micropayments system.

 Recommendations may be ranked or voted on using Brew tokens, similar to the “thumbsup/thumbsdown” on many commenting system implementations.
 Comment votes backed by Brew tokens may be given more credibility due to the fact that someone